eduval/selenium-ui-testing-template/README.md

 ## 📚 Learning Outcomes

-This project is used in SQAE114 - DevOps Infrastructure Level 2 and helps learners:
+This project is used in DevOps Infrastructure course and helps learners:

 - Understand the role of UI testing in DevOps
 - Implement Selenium-based test automation